 Meet Wiveliscombe's Governing Board -

-Rosie Austin – Community Governor / Chair of Governors I have lived in Wiveliscombe for 40 years; both of my children attended this school.
+Rosie Austin – Co-opted Governor / Chair of Governors I have lived in Wiveliscombe for 40 years; both of my children attended this school.
 I was Vice Principal at Richard Huish College for many years and later a consultant and coach to schools and colleges across the UK and the Far East.
 I am privileged to be Chair of the Governing Board, working with our outstanding Headteacher and staff. |

 |